Autism Center of North Mississippi

 • Stereotyped, repetitive, or unusual use of language

-Behaviors suggesting your child may struggle with autism most often occur between ages 2 and 6.
-None of those above behaviors represents an immediate indication of autism.
-But if you’ve observed any of them, you should consider a comprehensive evaluation from a clinical psychologist.
+Behaviors suggesting your child may have autism most often occur between ages 2 and 6.
+However, none of those behaviors listed above represents an immediate indication of autism.

 How is autism treated?